 "Home" Geographic Region

 Each organization has a "Home" Geographic Region to which the Updated UI view will default upon login.
 All other Geographic Regions are designated as "Shadow" Geographic Regions.
-The UI generally hides distinction between Home and Shadow Geographic Regions except for the default view upon login.
+The UI generally hides the distinction between Home and Shadow Geographic Regions except for the default view upon login.
 However, the concept is relevant to API users.
 A subset of API functions are available only through the "Home" Geographic Region API endpoint, specifically:

 - User Management functions (Creating, Editing, or Deleting Sub-Administrators)